 So, there you go!

-Rather than tossing all of your money in to one savings and one checking account, try opening these 7 (or 8 or 9 or 10…) bank accounts.
-It may be just the step your family needs to get your budgeting and spending on-track!
-Let me know how this works for you, I love getting your feedback 🙂
+Rather than tossing all of your money into one savings and one checking account, try opening these 7 (or 8 or 9 or 10…) bank accounts.
+It may be just the step your family needs to get your budgeting and spending on track!

 Check out even MORE budgeting tips below:

-WHILE YOU'RE HERE… Don't forget about my Secret Sauce online budgeting program, Budget Boot Camp!
-Super fun video program that makes money easy to understand.
-All you need is a screen and you're set!
+If you need a little more hand-holding to get your finances in order, then definitely look into my Secret Sauce online budgeting program, Budget Boot Camp!
+It's a super fun video program that makes money easy to understand.
+All you need is a screen!